epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 Also take this opportunity to add the folder `/epics` to the workspace.
 This is the root folder in which all of the EPICS source and built files are located.

 You can now easily browse around the `/epics` folder and see all the support modules and epics-base.
 This will give you a feel for the layout of files in the container.
-Here is a summary (where WS is your workspace on your host. i.e. the root folder under which your two projects are cloned):
+Here is a summary relative to `${localWorkspaceFolder}` which is at the root of the Generic IOC source repo (the directory containing `.devcontainer/devcontainer.json`):

 (container-layout)=
 ## Generic IOC Container Filesystem Layout